dobrevkalm/PCTSR/README.md

 The Prize Collecting Traveling Sales Representative (PCTSR) is an NP-hard problem in theoretical computer science.
 It is a variant of the classic Traveling Salesman Problem (TSP), often refered to as Quota TSP.
 Given a list of marketplaces, travel costs (e.g. distances between them) and a non-negative prize to collect at each market, the goal is to collect a given quota while minimizing the length of the tour.

 ## Implementation
 The implementation is made using Java 8 and JavaFX.
-In order to run it, you need to make sure your JDK version supports JavaFX as some of them have it removed.
-More information about JavaFX and how to run it can be found on https://openjfx.io/.

 The algorithm runs on the list of the most profitable companies in Denmark for 2019, based on the data from http://www.largestcompanies.com/toplists/denmark/largest-companies-by-earnings/.